dgoldstein1/prometheus-workshop/README.md

 - `go_goroutines{job=~"random.*"}[1m]` -> first we take all the metrics for `go_goroutines` over the last minute that have the `job` label `random*` (i.e. everything but prometheus)
 - `avg_over_time(go_goroutines{job=~"random.*"}[1m])` -> then we take the average of all these values using `avg_over_time`.
 We use that instead of `avg` because `avg_over_time` takes a range vector, whereas `avg` takes an instant vector (see [docs](https://prometheus.io/docs/prometheus/latest/querying/functions/#aggregation_over_time))
-- `avg_over_time(go_goroutines{job=~"random.*"}[1m] offset 5m)` then we do the same thing, but starting *5 minutes ago*
+- `avg_over_time(go_goroutines{job=~"random.*"}[1m] offset 5m)` -> do the same thing, but starting *5 minutes ago*
-- last, we git the difference of the current average and the average 5 minutes ago.
+- last, we get the difference of the current average and the average 5 minutes ago.
 This tells us how much the number of go routines have changed in the last five minutes.
 Because we haven't changed anything, all our data should be close to zero.
 The closer to zero we can get, the more stable our baseline (control) is.

 ```
 Element	Value